 But for too many doctors today, this experience feels increasingly out of reach.

-Across Australia, doctors are reporting unprecedented levels of burnout and moral injury driven by unsafe working conditions, chronic understaffing, and a health system pushed beyond viability since the pandemic.
+Across Australia, doctors are reporting unprecedented levels of burnout and moral injury driven by ethical and quality issues, unsafe working conditions, chronic medical understaffing, and a health system pushed beyond viability since the pandemic.
 Doctors at every career stage - particularly younger clinicians - are questioning how long they can continue.
 Many are actively planning to leave medicine or seeking alternative careers, worsening workforce shortages across multiple specialties.

-SafeDr exists because we must protect doctors, protect the health system, and stem this exodus.
+SafeDr exists because we must protect patients and clinicians, protect the health system, and stem the exodus of doctors.

 If you are currently experiencing distress or abuse at work and you require immediate help, please close topic 1 and refer to topic 9.